24 HOUR MENTAL HEALTH AND ADDICTIONS PHONE SUPPORT

 Please share this group and this zoom link to those in need of a home group during this time.

-(Canadian Addiction Counsellors Certification
+(Canadian Addiction Counsellors Certification Federation)

 This website is offering free unlimited addiction counselling via instant messaging and or video chat.